madetech/rfcs/CodeReviewStandards/rfc-008-review-checklist.md

 ## Proposal

-Before raising a pull request, the pull request SHOULD meet the following criteria:
+Before raising a pull request, consider this checklist:

  - [ ] Pull request description outlines _what has changed_
  - [ ] Pull request description outlines _why the change was made_